cycloarcane/Hostile-Command-Suite/README.md

 ## Quick‑start

+*For email_osint you need to make a .mosint.yaml file in your home directory with mosint's config (see [Mosint docs](https://github.com/mosint/mosint#configuration)).*

 ### 🔥 One-command install

 If you just want everything set up in one go, clone the repo and run the bundling script: